ykjit/ykbench/yklua/README.md

 ## License

-[Revised BSD license](./LICENSE) applies to all the files located in yklua directory.
+[Revised BSD license](./LICENSE) applies to all the files located in this directory.